Page cover

 • Testing the detection radius of your locations

-Debug prints are handled via ox_lib prints.
+Debug prints are handled via ox_lib printsarrow-up-right.

 Debug mode displaying locations